Voice AI Agent Architecture

 Healthcare

-Leverages voice for clinical dictation and ambient documentation, reducing after-hours charting burden and enabling providers to focus on patient interaction rather than data entry.
+Healthcare uses voice for clinical dictation and ambient documentation.
+The payoff is less after-hours charting and providers who can focus on the patient instead of the keyboard.

 Consumer Brands